Zalmoxes: Classification

 The species of Mochlodon, Rhabdodon and Zalmoxes had long had an uncertain phylogenetic placement, being referred to various families.
 Nopcsa (1901) also had referred the genus to Hypsilophodontidae, and he suggested affinities with Camptosaurus in 1902, 1904 and 1915.
 Nopcsa (1915) also realized that Rhabdodon and Mochlodon may be congeneric, placing the complex in Camptosauridae.

 For the next half-century, taxonomic workers found Rhabdodon and Mochlodon within either Camptosauridae or Iguanodontidae.
 However, Paul Sereno (1986) found that Rhabdodon and Mochlodon were within Iguanodontia.
 The ICZN (1988) resolved this complication, selecting the ornithopod Rhabdodon as having priority over Mochlodon.
 From this publication, scientists began placing Rhabdodon and Mochlodon within Euornithopoda.
 In 2003, Weishampel et al. named a new family for Mochlodon, Rhabdodon and the new genus Zalmoxes.
 This family, Rhabdodontidae, was placed as a derived within Iguanodontia.
 Further studies support this placement of Rhabdodontidae, phylogenetically between Talenkauen and Tenontosaurus.

 Below are two possible phylogenies of Rhabdodontidae by McDonald et al. (2010; left), and Ösi et al. (2012; right).

+In their phylogenetic analyses of Ajkaceratops and Ferenceratops, Maidment et al. (2026) used the phylogenetic dataset of Han et al. (2017), which was used to test the relationships of the early ceratopsian Yinlong.
+Their results confidently placed these two genera within the Ceratopsia.
+In some versions of their phylogenetic analyses, Zalmoxes robustus was retained as an ornithopod, including the extended implied weighting analysis, which recovered a poorly-resolved Ceratopsia but better resolution for early-diverging lineages and ornithopods.
+Using a Bayesian analysis, Ceratopsia was better resolved, with Zalmoxes robustus forming a distinct clade with Ajkaceratops and Ferenceratops, specifically as the sister taxon to one including Zuniceratops, Turanoceratops, and the more derived Ceratopsidae.
+This tree, however, recovered an unresolved polytomy at the base of Cerapoda including Pachycephalosauria, Ceratopsia, and most included ornithopod taxa.
+The results of the Bayesian analysis are displayed in the cladogram below, focused on more derived ceratopsians.